-- title (str) The title of the dialog window - initial_directory (UnionType[Path, str, None]) The initial folder in which to open the dialog.
-If None, use the default location provided by the operating system (which will often be "last used location") - multiple_select (bool) If True, the user will be able to select multiple directories; if False, the selection will be restricted to a single directory.
-This option is not supported on WinForms. - on_result (Optional[DialogResultHandler[UnionType[list[Path], Path, None]]]) A callback that will be invoked when the user selects an option on the dialog. - multiselect DEPRECATED Use multiple_select.
+- title The title of the dialog window - initial_directory The initial folder in which to open the dialog.
+If None, use the default location provided by the operating system (which will often be "last used location") - multiple_select If True, the user will be able to select multiple directories; if False, the selection will be restricted to a single directory.
+This option is not supported on Win-Forms - on_result DEPRECATED await the return value of this method. - multiselect DEPRECATED Use multiple_select.